 New research identifies factors we can work on to feel better—and do better.

-Neuroticism is a primary personality characteristic, one of the five major traits (the "five factor model") which to a significant extent crosses culture to determine overall personality, though different cultures may on average be higher on certain traits than others.
-The other Big 5 personality traits are openness, agreeableness, extroversion and conscientiousness.
-Characteristics associated with neuroticism include anxiety, hostility, anger, depression, self-consciousness and stress vulnerability.
+Neuroticism is a primary personality characteristic, one of the five major traits (from the "five-factor model") which to a significant extent cross cultures to determine overall personality, though different cultures may on average be higher on certain traits than others.
+The other Big 5 personality traits are openness, agreeableness, extroversion, and conscientiousness.
+Characteristics associated with neuroticism include anxiety, hostility, anger, depression, self-consciousness, and stress vulnerability.

-While benefits such as intelligence, humor, more realistic if “cynical” expectations, greater self-awareness, drivenness and conscientiousness, lower risk-taking, and a strong need to provide for others—it is also associated with self-criticism, sensitivity to others and social anxiety, moodiness and anxiety, poorer general health, greater day-to-day strain, and strong negative emotional reactions.
-As a result, neurotic people on average tend to find romantic, personal and family relationships more effortful and less successful than desired, have problems keeping jobs, and generally aren’t as satisfied with life.
+While neuroticism has its benefits—such as intelligence, humor, more realistic if “cynical” expectations, greater self-awareness, drivenness and conscientiousness, lower risk-taking, and a strong need to provide for others—it is also associated with self-criticism, sensitivity to others and social anxiety, moodiness and anxiety, poorer general health, greater day-to-day strain, and strong negative emotional reactions.
+As a result, neurotic people on average tend to find romantic, personal, and family relationships more effortful and less successful than desired, have problems keeping jobs, and generally aren’t as satisfied with life.

 More neurotic people may find themselves trapped in maladaptive thought patterns which they compulsively defend.
-So impoverished is the sense of self, that it is necessary to cling to even negative self-attributions because the prospect of positive change itself feels like a threat to integrity, an unacceptable risk of losing oneself by morphing into a different person.
-Suggestions by other people to change, or pressure from the workplace to function better interpersonally are hard to swallow, feeling more like unjust attacks and false critiques than efforts to be supportive and constructive.
-In stronger neuroticism, perfect is the enemy of good, as we imagine impossible ideals for oneself and others which protect us from the painstaking work of gradual change and safety of knowing what to expect even if it is bleak, over the risk of disappointment from trying to engage in unfamiliar and unproven ways.
+So impoverished is their sense of self that it is necessary to cling to even negative self-attributions, because the prospect of positive change itself feels like a threat to their integrity, an unacceptable risk of losing oneself by morphing into a different person.
+Suggestions by other people to change or pressure from the workplace to function better interpersonally are hard to swallow, feeling more like unjust attacks and false critiques than efforts to be supportive and constructive.
+In stronger neuroticism, perfect is the enemy of good, as we imagine impossible ideals for oneself and others which protect us from the painstaking work of gradual change.
+People who are high in neuroticism value the safety of knowing what to expect, even if it is bleak, over the risk of disappointment from trying to engage in unfamiliar and unproven ways.

 Neuroticism, the spice of life?

 Among the other personality traits, neuroticism appears to stand apart, a unique ingredient which mellows with age.
-Think of neuroticism as a super-power not everyone wants to have too much of, and not everyone learns how to use properly when they do possess it.
-Or think of neuroticism as a strong spice, where "a little goes a long way".
-Extreme neuroticism can be crippling, but in moderation is desirable.
-Certain expressions of neuroticism is an acquired taste, as a quirky sense of humor may be, interesting in ways, but potentially dark.
+Think of neuroticism as a superpower not everyone wants to have too much of, and not everyone learns how to use properly when they do possess it.
+Or think of neuroticism as a strong spice, where "a little goes a long way."
+Extreme neuroticism can be crippling, but in moderation it's desirable.
+Certain expressions of neuroticism are an acquired taste, such as a quirky sense of humor may be—interesting in ways, but potentially dark.
 Intriguing yet potentially irritating, even annoying.
 For people with greater levels of neuroticism, it is a challenge and an opportunity.
 Left unchecked, it can lead to chronic troubles.